 Breedlove Machine Shop makes a variety stake pocket mounts.
-The one shown right was designed for the Border Patrol, and will slip under most bed covers.
+The one shown at left was designed for the Border Patrol, and will slip under most bed covers.
 They're adaptable to most antenna mounting styles, and allow the coax to feed through the bottom of the stake pocket.
 One very interesting one is designed to for stake pockets which don't have side rails.
 It is shown above left.
 Visit their web site for more information.

 There are others who make stake pocket mounts.
 However, most of them utilize a rubber block that is squeezed by a mounting bolt.
 Thus they rely on friction to hold them in place.
 I wouldn't trust them to hold anything more than a small VHF antenna.